-SMALL ENSEMBLES • The faculty will form ensembles and assign repertoire at the beginning of each of the two four-day sessions.
+SMALL ENSEMBLES • The faculty will form ensembles and assign repertoire after reading through repertoire for the first 2 days.
 Two separate, different ensemble sessions are scheduled for the afternoons; this provides an opportunity for participants to work with different instrumentalists, and on different repertoires.
 If you have specific repertoire interests, or would like to play in an ensemble with specific participants, please let the program know in advance; an effort will be made to accommodate such wishes.

-CONTINUO CLASS • A class, offered by Jacques Ogg and Sungyun Cho will be offered for all participants.
+CONTINUO CLASS • A class will be offered for all participants.
 Both beginning and advanced continuo players will benefit from this course.
 All instruments welcome.

 TWIN CITIES EARLY MUSIC FESTIVAL • The program runs simultaneously to the Twin Cities Early Music Festival.
 Full participants may attend any concert for free.
 See www.tcearlymusic.org for festival schedule.